 Long before becoming the playground of the Romans, Campania was a Greek colony.
 It was settled during the 9th century B.C. and was part of what was known as the Magna Graecia (Latin for “Greater Greece”).
 After centuries of battles between different cultures, the Romans finally gained control of the region around the 4th century B.C.

 While the eruption of Mount Vesuvius in 79 A.D. destroyed several Roman cities, it also left the area vulnerable to barbarian invasions.
-After the fall of the Roman Empire, it became part of the Byzantine empire.
+After the fall of the Roman Empire, it became part of the Byzantine Empire.
 In later times, Campania was home to the powerful Duchy of Amalfi, a maritime republic that had its golden age between the 9th and 11th centuries.
 The region saw a lot of conflict and wars.
 It was ruled by the Swabians and the French, Austrian and Spanish dynasties, with Naples as the seat of power.

 The unification of Italy marked the end of Bourbon rule.
 World War II brought significant economic and social problems, with Naples and Salerno experiencing heavy bombing and destruction.
 In 1980, a massive earthquake devastated the area, leading to further economic struggles and the rise of organized crime.